TrustDB/dev_TrustSQLEnv/README.md

 Code status:
 ------------

-## DLMS (Distributed Ledger Management System)
+! dev_TrustSQLEnv is a source code package, download dev_TrustSQLEnv, if you don't need source code.

+## TrustSQLEnv (TrustSQL Environment)

-DLMS is an envrionment for deploy and use Distriuted Ledgers on TrustSQL.
+TrustSQLEnv is an envrionment for deploy and use Relational Distriuted Ledgers.
-It consists of TOSS(Trusted Ordering-Stamping Server) , DNOM (Distributed Node Manager) and and demonstrations.
+It consists of TOSS(Trusted Ordering-Stamping Server) , DNOM (Distributed Node Manager) and Demo Applications.

-## TOSS
+## TOSS (Trusted Ordering-Stamping Server)
 TOSS is single point of receipt for all user tranactions.
 It works as a total ordering broadcaster and also message server.
 Trusted means it includes singnature stamp of trusted authorigy.

-## DNOM
+## DNOM (Distributed Node Manager)
 DNOM is an agent to subscribe messages from TOSS and insert it into TrustSQL.

-## demonstrations.
+## Demo Applications.
 You can find how it works and what can you do with it.

 Build:
 --------

 #### build path.
+#### set env path.
-If you download DLMS at dlms/dlms_work export RDLMSPATH=$HOME/dlms/rdlms_work export RDLMSBIN=$RDLMSPATH/bin export PATH=$PATH:$RDLMSBIN
+If you download TrustSQLEnv at @HOME/TrustSQLEnv export RDLMSPATH=$HOME/TrustSQLEnv export RDLMSBIN=$RDLMSPATH/bin export PATH=$PATH:$RDLMSBIN